The most current instructions for use of the Mindgard CLI will always be available at https://github.com/mindgard/cli

 --domain

 The Domain option allows you to choose to test with datasets and goals relevant to your system domain.
 For example, the Finance domain covers scenarios like abuse to enable fraud or money laundering.
 The SQL Injection option covers scenarios such as abuse of an LLM component to bypass a WAF and expose an SQL Injection vulnerability to exploit.
+More information can be found here

 --mode